alphagov/notifications-net-client/DOCUMENTATION.md

 # Get message status

-Message status depends on the type of message that you have sent.
+Message status depends on the type of message you have sent.

-You can only get the status of messages that are 7 days old or less.
+You can only get the status of messages that are 7 days old or newer.

 ## Status - text and email